tonytan1/StockHistoryProject/README.md

 ## Part2: stock
 ![alt text](./md_img/swagger2.png "API list in swagger2")

 This folder contains all backend services including get/update/delete stock history APIs.
 For update stock history API,  it is implemented by multi-threading and batch save/update.
+It also integrated with swagger 2 as a restful API documention.

 Other functions:
 - API token authorization.
 It applied a self-defined annanotation @AuthToken and a AOP interceptor to do the validation.
 - Global exception handler and unified response format.

-It also integrate with swagger 2 as a restful API documention.
-Besides, implement the dokerfile script and complete docker deployment.
+For docker deployment, implement the dokerfile script and deploy the mysql and application to different containers.

 ![alt text](./md_img/docker.png "docker")